Antigua and Barbuda Maritime Labour Convention (2006) Report 2016

 |MLC Regulation||Deficiencies and Observations|

-It is encouraging that with more inspections carried out than in the previous year there was a reduction in deficiencies and observations with 4.3 – Health and Safety and 2.4 Wages being areas with a good reduction.
-Unfortunately 2.3 Hours of Rest and 3.2 Food and Catering have not seen a corresponding improvement.
+It is encouraging that with increased inspections carried out this year there was a marginal increase in deficiencies and observations, with 1.2 – Medical certification and 2.4 Wages, being areas with a good reduction.
+Unfortunately 2.3 Hours of Rest, 3.2 Food and Catering and 5.1.5 Complaints have not seen a corresponding improvement.

 Foreign Flag Vessels were inspected as follows:

-Port State Control Inspections were conducted in Antigua on 40 foreign flag vessels with 30 MLC related deficiencies being raised; 11 of these deficiencies related to Working and Living conditions.
-6 of these deficiencies related to Hours of Rest recording and monitoring.
-Whilst this is an improvement over the previous year there were still cases where hours of rest recorded by electronic systems do not calculate compliance correctly.
+Port State Control Inspections were conducted in Antigua on 37 foreign flag vessels resulting in one detention and 16 MLC related deficiencies were raised; 10 of these deficiencies related to Working and Living conditions, while 6 of these were related to Hours of Rest recording and monitoring.
+Whilst this is an improvement over the previous year there were still cases where hours of rest recording by electronic systems do not calculate compliance correctly.
 Often the use of any 24 hour period is not fully understood.
-The Caribbean MOU conducted a concentrated Inspection Campaign on Hours of Rest from 1st September to 30th November 2015.
-SEA’s and DMLC part II’s were also found having an incorrect or missing name and address of the ship-owner in 10 cases.
-The remaining 3 cases involved expired MLC certificates and medical certificates not signed by the seafarer.

-- 8 fatalities to Antigua & Barbuda Seafarers serving on board Antigua & Barbuda flagged vessels, 28 serious injuries were reported, as were 5 injuries.
+There were 7 fatalities to Antigua & Barbuda Seafarers on board Antigua & Barbuda flagged vessels, 33 serious injuries were reported, as were 4 injuries.

 The first comments of the ILO supervisory body on effective implementation of the MLC are being reviewed and acted on with a view to giving a detailed reply as requested in 2016